evilsocket/androswat/README.md

       --help   | -H         : Show help menu.
       --show   | -S         : Show process informations.
+      --search | -X HEX     : Search for the given pattern ( in hex ) in the process address space.
       --read   | -R ADDRESS : Read SIZE bytes from address and prints them, requires -s option.
       --dump   | -D ADDRESS : Dump memory region containing a specific address to a file, requires -o option.
       --inject | -I LIBRARY : Inject the shared LIBRARY into the process.